Study Abroad Scholarships

 O'Malley and Steyaert Endowed Travel Abroad Grant

-This grant awards $1,250 to two (2) students each semester with financial need toward the cost of their study abroad experience.
+This grant awards students each semester with financial need toward the cost of their study abroad experience.
 Preference shall be given to students pursuing majors or minors in a foreign language and who are studying that language in their program and in a country where the target language is spoken.
 Special consideration shall be given to students who are enrolled in the Klingler College of Arts and Sciences.

 APPLY NOW